 Of course, it is great if I reach many readers and I am looking for exactly that because otherwise, I would write my thoughts in my diary.
 But I’m not going on a reader’s hunt.
 I will write what I want and about what I want and either people like it or they don’t like it.
 We’ll see.

 That said, I’ve tried a few things to attract some new readers at the beginning.
 I mean, I was completely new to the game and kind of lost.
 And then, everyone tells you, try Pinterest.
 I tried Pinterest, and it felt like hell.
 Information in garish colors banged into a few pixels with a meaning close to zero.
 No, that’ s not me either.
 I gave up the whole thing very quickly.
-I share my analyses on Facebook in some great Facebook groups, and I started to appreciate Twitter.
-Sometimes I also hang out on Reddit, but I think that will also end in the medium term.
+The same applies to my Facebook site or my Facebook group.
+I’ll keep them, but won’t push it any further.
+However, I started to appreciate Twitter.
+It’s quite okay as a news feed and not as overloaded as Facebook.
+But I am not very active there either.
 Nevertheless, feel free to share my post wherever you want :D.

 What I want to focus on with the TEV Blog